Joe-Collins-1986/BitWise-DRF/README.md

 In addition to the basic training the use of the logout_route to resolve the bug with dj-rest-auth not allowing users to log out was used.

-- [Very Academy](https://www.youtube.com/watch?v=-nuobfiU49Q) – Youtube Instructor – Helped develop develop my undertanding of API documentation and how to deploy it.
+- [Very Academy](https://www.youtube.com/watch?v=-nuobfiU49Q) – Youtube Instructor – Helped develop my understanding of API documentation and how to deploy it.
 - Stack Overflow used for generalised queries during development.

 ## Acknowledgements